0x1DOCD00D/HiCOND/README.md

 2. find_fixed_commit, which is used for finding the correcting commit for each bug-triggering test program, where the file gcc_duplicate_hunter.pl is used for GCC and the file llvm_duplicate_hunter.pl is used for LLVM

-3. configfile, which contains the found test configurations using our tool HDTest and each file in the folder is a test configuration for Csmith.
+3. configfile, which contains the found test configurations using our tool HiCOND and each file in the folder is a test configuration for Csmith.

 Thanks!